Instructions for the EC 304WX-11 Diaphragm Carburetor for the Briggs Animal Limited Engine

 Click Here for a Downloadable PDF of the 304WX-11 Instructions

-Linkage: When running your throttle cable make sure you have a throttle pedal stop that will prevent the throttle from over pulling resulting in damaging the throttle shaft and or butterfly and carburetor body.
+Linkage: When running your throttle cable, make sure you have a throttle pedal stop to prevent the throttle from excessive pulling resulting in damaging the throttle shaft and or butterfly and carburetor body.
 Check our website for throttle cable installation guides.

 Fuel Systems and Related Service Information

 Fuel Tanks: Make sure your fuel tank is vented correctly.
 Vented fuel caps may not vent well enough, becoming clogged or covered, causing a restriction to fuel flow to the carburetor simulating a carburetor tuning problem.
 Poor venting causes a vacuum in the fuel tank the fuel pump can't overcome, causing the carburetor to go lean.
 The engine will usually not turn rpm and go flat like a soft rev limiter.